tharidu/breakingcaptcha/report/CAPTCHA-report.md

 - Preventing comment spam
 - Protect website registration
 - Protect e-mail addresses from scrappers
-- Online polls
+- Protect online polls
-- Preventing Dictionary Attacks
+- Preventing dictionary attacks
-- Search Engine Bots
+- Block/hinder search engine bots

 CAPTCHAs do not give a guarantee that it prevents these cases every time as there are known attack vectors.
 These include cheap or unwitting human labor, insecure implementation, and machine learning based attacks.
 We will not go into detail on insecure implementations, as the focus of this article are deep learning based approaches.